-PSY 6060 - Ethics and Laws in Psychotherapy and Behavioral Science Research
+PSY 6060 - Ethics and Laws in Psychotherapy and Behavioral Science Research state laws, and board of psychology rules.

-This course is designed to introduce students to professional ethics, standards of conduct, federal and state laws, and board of psychology rules that inform, influence, and/or regulate teaching, clinical practice, and research in professional psychology.
-The primary focus of the course will be on knowledge of the content and application of professional ethics, federal & state laws, and board of psychology rules.
 Within the context of self- reflection and examination of personal values and beliefs, students will be introduced to the professional associations and state agencies responsible for leadership, public policy, promulgation of laws, professional practice standards and rules, jurisdictional boundaries, cooperative institutional relationships, and regulatory/administrative procedures.
 In addition, students will be required to become familiar with federal and state legislative statutes and rules that regulate the professional practice of psychology and conducting behavioral science and biomedical research in their jurisdictions.
 These include but are not limited to the education and training requirements and filing complaints for misconduct.
 3 credit(s)